rene-romero/BigDataScala/README.md

 ### AnalyzeData.scala
 Inside of this file we'll find the different queries made to answer the questions regarding the given dataset, generating a summary through a parquet file.

-### Main.scala
-File in which we will perform a deployment in a cluster through docker, according to what was learned in TheRockJVM course.

 ## Questions to answer with the dataset: